Welcome to today's edition of the Rush 24-7 podcast.

 They have been told that all that wealth and prosperity out there is being denied them by the rich.

-And they get no tax, they they pay no taxes, no income taxes, federal income taxes.
+And they pay no taxes, no income taxes, federal income taxes.

 So they're thinking they've been screwed, that they've been shafted.

-Obama's playing to them, and he's telling them because you've been shafted for so many years by Bush and so many years by Reagan, we're gonna get even with the people who've shafted you.
+Obama's playing to them, and he's telling them, because you've been shafted for so many years by Bush and so many years by Reagan, we're going to get even with the people who've shafted you.

-And I have a post here from October 7th of this year from Paterico's pontifications.
+And I have a post here from October 7th of this year from Patrico's Pontifications.

-And it's entitled Obama's Tax Plan in Small Business.
+And it's entitled Obama's Tax Plan and Small Business.

-And the and the genesis for Paterico putting all this together was Obama at the Town Hall presidential debate saying this about his tax policies.
+And the genesis for Paterico putting all this together was Obama at the town hall presidential debate saying this about his tax policies.

 And it's according to a CNN transcript.